-It is impossible to predict the effect and ultimate impact of the COVID-19 pandemic on our operations and results as the situation is rapidly evolving.
-While we have not seen a material impact on rental revenue from any of our consolidated properties or debt payments from borrowers on notes receivable, or the operating results of our Equity-Method Investments for the period ended March 31, 2020, we are starting to see some of our Equity-Method Investment tenants experiencing some decreased occupancy and increased operating costs related to COVID-19.
+It is impossible to predict the continuing effect and ultimate impact of the COVID-19 pandemic on our operations and results as the situation is continuing to evolve.
+Healthcare personnel and residents of long-term care facilities, including SNF, AL, and MC facilities, have been included among those offered the first supply of the COVID-19 vaccines.
+Many of our consolidated and Equity Method Investments facilities have administered the vaccine to residents and employees.
+It is too early to assess the total effect of the vaccinations on the industry, but it is believed they will help save the lives of those who are most at risk, as well as lessen the operational and financial burden on our facilities and their employees.
 The rapid development and fluidity of this situation precludes any prediction as to the ultimate material adverse impact on the demand for senior housing and skilled nursing and presents material uncertainty and risk with respect to our business, operations, financial condition and liquidity, including recording impairments, lease modifications and credit losses associated with notes receivable in future periods.